n1cerium/Marks-Automation-Scripts/README.md

 # Marks-Automation-Scripts
 A Python scripts that automates marking a specific frame of a video based on calculated frames in range from the data of Baselight and Flame machines.
-The Frames Ranges are stored in the MongoDB along with the file location from the Xytech files where the frames are located
+The Frames Ranges are stored in the MongoDB along with the file location from the Xytech files where the frames are located.
+The locations of the frames from Baselight and Flame files are deteremined or parsed from the Xytech files to produce timecode ranges and show the thumbnail of a video from those timcodes

 ### Technologies
 * Visual Studio Code